SillyTavern/SillyTavern-Docs/Extras/extensions/Blip.md

 Before you begin, ensure you've met the following prerequisites:

-- Make sure you're on the `staging` branch of `sillytavern`.
+- Make sure you're on the latest `staging` branch of SillyTavern.
-- Go into Assets extension menu and install blip extension
+- Install the "Blip" extension from the "Download Extensions & Assets" menu in the Extensions panel (stacked blocks icon).

 ## Blip global settings